Stability and chaos in dynamical last passage percolation: High subcritical overlap: proving Theorem (1)

-This inference equips us to pursue the analysis of the cases where long or short excursions dominate.
-Theorem~\ref{t.lowell} handles the long excursions' case, and its proof in Section~\ref{s.longexc} will harness a key result also proved there, Proposition~\ref{p.noslender}, which shows that slender excursions are typically absent.
+This allows us now to pursue the analysis of the cases where long or short excursions dominate.
+Theorem~\ref{t.lowell} handles the long excursions' case, relying on Proposition~\ref{p.noslender}, which shows that slender excursions are typically absent.
 Proposition~\ref{p.shortnonthinexc} handles the case of short excursions.
 In light of the conclusion of the preceding paragraph, we see that, in this case, we may assume not merely that the total duration of short excursions is at least a given positive constant, but also that these excursions are not `thin', enjoying separation between their legs of order $n^{-2/3}$ at a positive fraction of heights in $[0,1] \cap n^{-1}\Z$.
 This stronger consistent separation assumption makes the analysis of the short excursions' case tractable, because it forms a counterpart to the assertion that long excursions are typically not slender.
-Proposition~\ref{p.shortnonthinexc} is proved in Section~\ref{s.shortexc}.
-The few cliffs Corollary~\ref{c.notallcliffs} is also proved there because, as we have seen, this inference is needed to resolve the case of short excursions.
+Proposition~\ref{p.shortnonthinexc} and the few cliffs Corollary~\ref{c.notallcliffs} are proved in Section~\ref{s.shortexc}.

 This section continues with a presentation of the overlap-excursion dichotomy including Lemma~\ref{l.dichotomy}.
 It finishes by giving the proof of Theorem~\ref{t.main.scaled}(1), invoking the results on the long and short excursions' cases that we have indicated.